CXC Contact and FAQs

 · Objectives for the exchange: the overall and specific objectives for the exchange should be well-defined and outlined.
 The participants can include the individual objectives of the HO and VOs and related indicators (if there are any).
 The details need to be as specific as possible with examples of expected results and outcomes per objective.
 This section can be presented in bullet points, if needed.

-· Action plan and agenda for the exchange: the actions of the HO should be described in detail, focusing on how the HO will engage with the VO(s) and participate in delivering the action plan, e.g., facilitate and moderate the exchange, interact with the VOs, conduct trainings or other sessions, foster communication and knowledge/skill-transfer, support the realization of each or some of the specific objectives for the VOs, etc. Moreover, the identity/ies and actions of the VOs (overall) should also be elaborated.
+· Action Plan and Agenda for the exchange: the actions of the HO should be described in detail, focusing on how the HO will engage with the VO(s) and participate in delivering the action plan, e.g., facilitate and moderate the exchange, interact with the VOs, conduct trainings or other sessions, foster communication and knowledge/skill-transfer, support the realization of each or some of the specific objectives for the VOs, etc. Moreover, the identity/ies and actions of the VOs (overall) should also be elaborated.
 The action plan should include the agenda for each day of the exchange (separately for each day), including the hour of start and ending for each session and the content, location and speakers/facilitators/presenters of each session (where available/possible).
 In addition, the intervals such as coffee and lunch breaks, check-in and -out time should be indicated in the agenda (where possible).
-The agenda for each day normally needs to have a minimum of 8 working hours (or what is considered a normal working day of the host organisation) to count as a full day of exchange.
+The agenda for each day normally needs to last minimum what is considered a normal working day of the host organisation to count as a full day of exchange.

 · Expected outcomes from the exchange: the concrete and intangible impact and outcomes expected should be briefly detailed, in relation to the objectives.

-The signatories of the Commitment to Quality do not need to be the representatives participating in the exchange but can be a person authorized to sign on behalf of the organisation participating in the exchange.
+The signatories of the Commitment to Quality do not need to be the representatives participating in the exchange but can be persons authorized to sign on behalf of the organisation participating in the exchange.

 The Commitment to Quality and Financial Agreement can contain handwritten and/or electronic signatures.
 The following rules apply to the signature of these documents.